NaviServer Programmable Web Server

 ns_conn form ?-fallbackcharset value?

 Returns any submitted form data as an ns_set.
-This form data may have been submitted with a POST or appended to the URL in a GET request.
+The form data may be submitted via POST or included in the URL of a GET request.

 ns_conn headerlength

-Returns the length of the header.
-Together with ns_conn contentlength this can be used to determine the uncompressed request size, (not counting chunked overhead).
+Returns the length of the HTTP request header.
+Combined with ns_conn contentlength, this can be used to determine the total uncompressed size of the request (excluding any chunked encoding overhead).

 ns_conn headers

-Returns all the HTTP request header fields as an ns_set.
-The keys of the ns_set represent the field names.
-The case of the returned field names depends on the "HeaderCase" configuration parameter.
-By default, HeaderCase is "Preserve", which means case is preserved.
+Returns all HTTP request header fields as an ns_set, where each key is a header field name.
+The case of the header names depends on the HeaderCase configuration parameter (default is Preserve).

 ns_conn host ?default?

 Returns the host part of the URL in the HTTP request line.
-This is only set, when the NaviServer is used as a proxy server.
+This field is set only when NaviServer is used as a (forward) proxy server.

 ns_conn id

-Returns the unique identifier of the current connection.
+Returns a unique identifier for the current connection.

 ns_conn isconnected